-Because I have nearly 30,000 LinkedIn® connections and I’ve only received voice messages from two people.
+Because I have nearly 30,000 LinkedIn connections and I’ve only received voice messages from two people.
 And both of them sent great recordings that resulted in further conversations.
-When you send professional voicemails through LinkedIn® you’re differentiating yourself from the crowd and you’re finding another channel through which to reach your prospect.
+When you send a voice message through LinkedIn you’re differentiating yourself from the crowd and you’re finding another channel through which to reach your prospect.

 Watch the video below or keep reading to learn why voice messaging is important, how to record your voicemail, and best practices on how what to say.